Virginia Suspended License Attorney Fighting Your Charges

 The best legal strategies for your case will depend on the circumstances involved.
 An experienced suspended license attorney from The Law Office of Michael Pignone can review the facts of your case and recommend the right approach for you.

 If you cannot provide sufficient evidence to have your suspension reduced or rescinded, you can petition the court for restricted driving privileges.
 If the court agrees, you will be permitted to drive for specific purposes, including the following.

 - To get to or from work,

 A restricted license also allows you to handle personal matters such as grocery shopping, paying bills, going to the bank, etc. You also have permission to drive to your court hearings and to Alcohol Safety Action Program meetings.

 Having an experienced restricted license attorney on your side can provide significant benefits.
 Your attorney can prepare your petition and build the most persuasive argument possible on your behalf to help you get your driving privileges back.

 Contact a Virginia Suspended License Attorney Now

 If you were arrested for driving on a suspended license, contact a Virginia DUI lawyer as soon as possible.
-Attorney Michael Pignone, of The Law Offices of Michael Pignone, has more than two decades of experience as a Virginia DUI defense attorney.
+Attorney Michael Pignone has more than two decades of experience with DUI defense cases.
 We understand the serious situation you’re facing.
 We will work tirelessly to protect your legal rights and fight to help you retain your driving privileges.